 You will also see in the itinerary planned “down days”.
 This is the real schedule we followed, but feel free to remove or add down days as your family desires.
 In these areas, there are many things in the vicinity to do if you want to get out and explore!
 Or if you need to add down days, feel free!
 These are merely what worked for us.
 Our down days were intentional so that we could just enjoy the family we were visiting.

 America the Beautiful Parks Pass – Cost $80.00

 Pays for itself twice on this trip!
 Many parks have a $30.00 or $35.00 car fee, this pass allows unlimited access for the year to all National Parks.

-Plane tickets – we flew there on South West, and returned on Jet Blue, this return flight was awesome and had great movies!
-I specifically searched for the most affordable non stop flight in the best interest of quality time.
+Plane tickets – we flew there with South West, and returned on Jet Blue, this return flight was awesome and had great movies!
+I specifically searched for the most affordable nonstop flight in the best interest of quality time.
 I did not opt to sit together or pick our own seats as my children are older now.
-I booked flights that included a carry on and 1 checked bag.
+My choices included a carry on and 1 checked bag.
 I was more focused on the times and prices of flights than the airline.

 Fox rental car - What you need to know: Fox is NOT on the airport grounds like other companies that may be more convenient because they are closer.
 But they are not far and there is a free shuttle to take you to their locations outside the airport.
 Their cars are well kept and less expensive than competitors.